 The lotus, Nelumbo nucifera, is an ancient plant admired for its beauty for centuries.
-The striking and unique plant can be found in ponds and murky waters worldwide.
+Ponds and murky waters worldwide contain the striking and unique plant.
 But have you ever wondered how this illustrious plant comes to be?
 Or how does a lotus flower grow?
 Let’s explore the lotus’s life cycle, from seed to bloom.

 Nelumbo nucifera, or lotus, is a plant that belongs to the Nelumbonaceae family.
 It is a tropical and perennial plant typically found in aquatic environments.